bharat72007/gorest/README.md

 ```

-Similarily for Partial Updates, user can create partial Payload and invoke Patch Verb.
+Similarly, for Partial Updates, user can create partial Payload and invoke Patch Verb.

 ``` go